How to Manage ServBay Databases with TablePlus

 27017

-(default MongoDB port) - User: If you have enabled authentication for MongoDB in ServBay, enter the username.
-By default, authentication is usually not enabled, so you can leave user and password blank.
+(default MongoDB port) - User: If you enabled authentication for MongoDB, enter your username.
+By default, ServBay’s MongoDB might not have authentication enabled, so you can leave user and password blank.

-- Authentication Database: If needed, specify the authentication database, such as
+- Authentication Database: If using authentication, you may need to specify the auth database, e.g.,

 admin